Top

 Shingles is common in people whose immune systems are weakened by stress, disease, or advanced age.
 Ideally, these people receive chickenpox booster vaccinations in order to reduce the risk for shingles.
 Unfortunately, a vaccine does not always prevent outbreaks.

-Symptoms of Shingles and Postherpetic neuralgia
+Symptoms of Shingles and Postherpetic Neuralgia

 Pain is the tell-tale sign before a Shingles outbreak.
 The pain appears on one side of the body, and it usually affects one of the following areas: